Pomona-College-CS181-SP2020/muitanprasert-rationalizer/BUG.md

 2020-04-12: Works if the quantity is missing altogether.
 Still returns rest="" if there is number but it's wrong (e.g. 2.2.4 cups of water)

-2020-04-15: Accidentally solved with the addition backtrackable to facilitate number words functionality
+2020-04-15: Solved with the addition backtrackable to facilitate number words functionality

 # BUG 2020-04-21 #3